Pasta Alla Vodka. Orecchiette with Burrata & Basil Pesto.

 pasta all vodka overhead shot

-A silky vodka cream sauce clings to orecchiette with a noticeable chilli warmth, finished with creamy burrata, basil pesto, parmesan and pangrattato.
+Silky vodka cream sauce tossed through orecchiette, finished with burrata, basil pesto, parmesan and crisp pangrattato.
+Rich, glossy and quietly dramatic.

 Ingredients